github/opensource.guide/overviews/forking/index.md

 ![GHfM commit changes view](https://github-images.s3.amazonaws.com/mac/changes/changes-view-20130108-143933.jpg)

 Right now, you've essentially told Git, "Okay, I've taken a snapshot of my changes!"
 You can continue to make more changes, and take more commit snapshots.
-When you're ready to push your changes onto GitHub.com, click on the **Sync** button, which is right above your list of changes.
+When you're ready to push your changes up to GitHub.com, click on the **Sync** button, which is right above your list of changes.

 <a id="step-4" title="Step 4: Making a Pull Request" class="toc-item"></a>
 ## Step 4: Making a Pull Request